rahulprabhakaran/Fracture-Graphs/README.md

 The code uses certain functions from the Geom2D Toolbox by David Legland (see https://nl.mathworks.com/matlabcentral/fileexchange/7844-geom2d).

 -------------CONTENTS------------------------------
-1. Loading a shapefile and converting it to a graph
+1. Loading a shapefile and converting it to a graph: 2D fracture networks are often saved in the ESRI shapefile format in the form of polylines.
+These are converted to graph structures with edges and nodes.
+Spatial positioning information corresponding to each node makes it a spatial graph
-2. Fixing three types of common topological discontinuites 2.1 Type-1 discontinuity fix
+2. Fixing three types of common topological discontinuites: Automatic detection lead to certain topological discontinuities that needs to be resolved so that network metrics can be applied.
-2.2 Type-2 discontinuity fix
-2.3 Type-3 discontinuity fix
+2.1 Type-1 discontinuity fix: fracture with a degree-3 node is incorrectly represented as a degree-2 node in close proximity to a degree-1 node
+2.2 Type-2 discontinuity fix: three degree-1 nodes lie in close proximity 2.3 Type-3 discontinuity fix: two degree-2 nodes lie in close proximity with sharp angles
-3. Resolving artificial fragmentation in shapefile attribute tables
+3. Resolving artificial fragmentation in shapefile attribute tables: Vectorized traces may be topologically connected but fragmented and this artificial fragmentation is resolved.
 4. Resolving Stepouts within fracture graphs
-4.1 Resolving stepouts using merge operation
-4.2 Resolving stepouts using flatten operation
-5. Straightening fracture segments (removing degree-2 nodes)
-6. Converting fracture graphs to geologically-significant fracture traces
-7. Converting primals graphs to dual graph representations
+4.1 Resolving stepouts using merge operation: Merging a stepout reduces two degree-3 nodes into a degree-4 node 4.2 Resolving stepouts using flatten operation: Stepouts based on length threshold and based on two additional inputs of angle and orthogonal range are flattened
+5. Straightening fracture segments (removing degree-2 nodes): when converting a shapefile to a graph, there are a large number of degree-2 nodes.
+These represent the natural   sinuousity of fracture traces.
+Within the graph representation, they increase the size of the graph and on some occasion we would like to remove these degree-2nodes while retaining the overall graph structure
+6. Converting fracture graphs to geologically-significant fracture traces: A fracture from tip-to-tip can be identified from a series of graph edges provided they are continuous in terms of edge angle.
+An input threshold strike angle is set and the function identifies a set of fracture edges that are within the threshold
+7. Converting primals graphs to dual graph representations: In the primal graph representation, intersections between the fractures and fracture tips are regarded as nodes with the edges being fracture segments between the nodes.
+This primal representation can be converted into a dual graph where a fracture from tip-to-tip represent nodes and intersection between fractures are edges

 functions list:
 Shape_to_Data, build_shp_struct, chain_to_edges, collapse_stepouts,compute_chain_length, create_GraphEdges, find_I_M_possible_edges,find_geologically_significant_traces, find_kinked_M_Node_connections,find_kinked_M_Nodes, find_small_I_I_I_trielements_AR, find_stepout_motif,fix_graph_type_5_disconnection, fix_graph_type_8_disconnection,